Skip to content

 Pain and instability are a potential signs of a tear.
 You should meet with a healthcare professional if these issues arise.

-If you are not experiencing pain and your knee still naturally wants to cave in (especially when squatting), there is a good chance you are suffering from a weak or tight gluteus medius or piriformis
+If you are not experiencing pain and your knee still naturally wants to cave in (especially when squatting), there's a good chance you are suffering from a weak or tight gluteus medius

-This doesn’t necessarily mean the muscle is torn, but it is a sign that the muscle needs some strengthening.
+This doesn’t necessarily mean the muscle is torn, but it's a sign the muscle is weak and needs some work done.

 Gluteus Medius Tear Treatment Options